OctopusDeploy/docs/src/pages/integrations/iis/iis-add-an-allow-isapi-and-cgi-restriction-exception.md

 ---
 layout: src/layouts/Default.astro
 pubDate: 2016-01-13
+title: >-
-title: 'IIS - Add an Allow ISAPI And CGI Restriction Exception'
+    IIS - Add an Allow ISAPI And CGI Restriction Exception
 description: >-
     Adds an IIS Server Allow exception to the ISAPI/CGI Restrictions in IIS 7 and above.
 navMenu: false